ATEX Zones – Hazardous Area Classification

 Marking: Gb or Db.

-• Zone 0 or Zone 20: Avoidance of ignition sources even in the event of infrequent operating faults.
+• Zone 0 or Zone 20: Avoidance of ignition sources even in the event of rare operating faults.

 Marking: Ga or Da.